A Back-to-School Asthma Management Protocol for Parents & Guardians

 Should your child be sidelined from sports?

 No!
 If asthma is preventing your child from staying active, that’s a signal their asthma is not under control.
 Make sure your child can participate by keeping their asthma properly managed.

 - Like anyone else, kids with asthma should warm up before beginning any physical activity or exercise.

 - If a reliever puffer is needed, it should be taken 10 to 15 minutes before starting physical activity.
 Most children who have their asthma under control should not have to use a reliever puffer before physical activity or exercise.

 - If your child has any symptoms, they should stop and use a reliever puffer.
 Physical activity should only be started again if all the symptoms have disappeared.

 Step 4: Have THESE conversations now!

-The classroom environment will feel different in 2020.
+The classroom environment will continue to feel different in 2021.
 Prepare your child by discussing your school’s public health protocols with them in advance.
 Then ask questions like:

 - Would you feel comfortable telling your teacher that you’re having trouble breathing?
 Let’s practice that conversation.

 - Show me how you take your emergency inhaler.
 Let’s watch a video on inhaler technique, then practice together.